 Notable & Unique: People

-In addition, the Emerson College / Harrison Ave neighborhood stands out for having an
+In addition, one of the unique characteristics of the Emerson College / Harrison Ave

 Also, one of the really interesting characteristics about the